 “Whatever destination you’re going to, you have to ask yourself a key question: ‘How is my being there going to make a difference?’” he noted.
 “It’s critical to engage your kids that way, too.”

-In addition to hosting these great talks, the FTA also released brand new family travel data that emerged from the second phase an ongoing research collaboration with New York University’s School of Professional Studies – Tisch Center for Hospitality and Tourism.
-The data, which the organization will release in detail over the next few days, covered a variety of topics, but overall noted that at least among travel providers, family travel is a growing segment of the market that is expected to continue to grow.
+In addition to hosting these great talks, the FTA also released brand new family travel data that emerged from the first annual Family Travel Industry Survey.
+This survey data noted that at least among travel providers, family travel is a growing segment of the market that is expected to continue to grow.

 As a followup to this full-group session, the afternoon saw the assembly split into three breakout groups with presentations and discussions centered around The Influence of the Grandparent Effect, How to Inspire – Marketing to Traveling Families, and The Rise of Volunteer and Purpose/Impact Family Travel.